martinthomson/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 --- abstract

-CUBIC is an extension to the current TCP standards.
-It differs from the current TCP standards only in the congestion control algorithm on the sender side.
-In particular, it uses a cubic function instead of a linear window increase function of the current TCP standards to improve scalability and stability under fast and long-distance networks.
-CUBIC and its predecessor algorithm have been adopted as defaults by Linux and have been used for many years.
-This document provides a specification of CUBIC to enable third-party implementations and to solicit community feedback through experimentation on the performance of CUBIC.
+CUBIC is an extension to the traditional TCP standards.
+It differs from the traditional TCP standards only in the congestion control algorithm on the sender side.
+In particular, it uses a cubic function instead of a linear window increase function of the traditional TCP standards to improve scalability and stability under fast and long-distance networks.
+CUBIC has been adopted as the default TCP congestion control algorithm by Linux, Windows, and Apple stacks.
+This document updates the specification of CUBIC to include algorithmic improvements based on these implementations and recent academic work.
+Based on the extensive deployment experience with CUBIC, it also moves the specification to the Standards Track.

 This documents obsoletes {{?RFC8312}}, updating the specification of CUBIC to conform to the current Linux version.